Civil Air Guard

 The Civil Air Guard (C.A.G.) was established by the UK Government in July 1938 to encourage and subsidise pilot training as the prospect of another war loomed.
 Subsidised tuition for members of participating civilian flying clubs was offered in exchange for an 'honorable undertaking' that in an emergency members would serve in the Royal Air Force Volunteer Reserve.
-Members of this Civil Air Guard had a dark blue boiler uniform (usually privately purchased) and badges supplied for distinction.
+Members of the Civil Air Guard organization used a dark blue boilersuit uniform (usually privately purchased) and badges supplied for distinction.
 When civil aviation ceased not long before the war began in September 1939, most members of the Civil Air Guard enlisted in either the Royal Air Force or the Fleet Air Arm.

 The Civil Air Guard scheme

 On 23 July 1938, Sir Kingsley Wood, Secretary of State for Air, announced the creation of the Civil Air Guard scheme.
 Its intention was to provide pilots who could assist the Royal Air Force in a time of emergency.
 The scheme was civilian in nature and established in conjunction with local flying clubs.
 Membership was open to any person between the ages of 18 and 50 years.

 The Air Ministry already offered a grant of £25 to pilot members of flying clubs who obtained an 'A' type licence.
 As part of the new scheme, if they volunteered for the Civil Air Guard, the grant would be increased to £50 for those trained on standard types of aircraft or £30 for aircraft that are lighter than 1200 lb.
 The renewal grant would be increased from £10 to £15.
 Members would receive flying training at subsidised rates of either 2s 6d or 5s an hour during the week, and 5s or 10s at weekends.
 The maximum subsidy of £2000 for each club would not apply to those in the Air Guard.
 The Air Ministry also lifted a restriction on the use of foreign aircraft for training by the flying clubs.
 Previously, only British-built aircraft could be used if the club wanted Ministry subsidies.